www.hippielight.com | Vintage Historical "lava lamp" Showcase | Vintage "lava lamps" | The History of the lava lamp

 The Century is the American version of the Astro with a few notable changes such as starlight holes in the base, which were very popular in lighting fixtures of the time.
 With its pinhole starlight base, it is a timeless design that will stand the test of time.

 The Century was a classic that was core to the lava lamp that was manufactured in Chicago in the USA.
-Century and all the great vintage USA lava lamps are the vision of Hyman Spector, the co-founder of Lava Corp, in 1965.
+Century and all the great vintage USA lava lamps are the vision of Hyman Spector, the owner of Lava Corp.
 1960s colour combinations for the Century include: Red/ Fluorescent Green, Orange/ Yellow, Green/ Blue, Yellow/ Green-Blue and Red/ Clear.
 The Century also featured a Champagne Mist colourway, that was refered to as "A cream base in a pale amber liquid - A truly enchanting combination" Century uses a 40 watt appliance bulb.